-How Mayo Clinic measures patient satisfaction
+How Mayo Clinic measures patient experience

 This feedback is used to understand patients' experiences and to learn about opportunities to improve care at Mayo Clinic and Mayo Clinic Health System.